siebertm/redis-mmm/README.md

 redis-mmm - redis multi master replication manager
 ==================================================

+__IMPORTANT:__ This project is superseeded by redis-sentinel functionality in redis core.
+Don't use redis-mmm!

 This project is a port of a lot of ideas of mysql-mmm to redis.
 That also explains the name as an hommage to the mysql-mmm project

 Multi-Master?